yashjakhotiya/blog/_posts/2021-11-07-moore-penrose-inversion.md

 when $X^TX$ is invertible!

-Read more about Moore-Penrose inversion [here](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse).
+Read more about the Moore-Penrose inversion [here](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse).
 The article defines Moore-Penrose inversion based on 4 Moore-Penrose conditions and then arrives at the SVD-based computation, but both of these are equivalent.
 You can define by the SVD-based computation and then prove those 4 conditions.
 Also, the A* notation there is known as Hermitian transpose, and is equal to the 'vanilla' transpose for real numbers.

 Please feel free to correct me if you feel there's a mistake anywhere.